YuriCF1/Proj.Study-React-10/README.md

 <!---Esses são exemplos.
 Veja https://shields.io para outras pessoas ou para personalizar este conjunto de escudos.
 Você pode querer incluir dependências, status do projeto e informações de licença aqui--->
 ## About it
-A Project of a Blog, tu make posts, accounts.
+A Project of a Blog, to make posts, accounts...
 Made it to train React and learn more about Firebase

 ## Descrição
 Create your account, post a photo and a text.
 Search everything by the tags